Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Empirical evaluation of MHVG

-We used C++ and its needed set of libraries (such as \texttt{igraph} and standard libraries) to implement the data structure to store an MNet and compute the functions to extract the topological features.
+We used C++ and its needed set of libraries (such as \texttt{igraph} and standard libraries) to implement the data structure to store an MNet and its subgraph structures and to compute the functions to extract the topological features.
 For reproducibility purposes, the datasets and results are made available in \url{https://github.com/vanessa-silva/MHVG2MTS}.